-During my research I have come across my fair share of ancestors labeled as mulattos and other racial designations indicating that they may have black ancestry.
+During my research, I have come across my fair share of ancestors labeled as mulattos and other racial designations indicating that they may have black ancestry.
+To help me better understand I bought the book The Slave Trade by Hugh Thomas.
 As I have mentioned before some people go as far as to deny their African roots by saying that it is just a fluke on their DNA.

 Cover of Book: The Slave Trade